 Heated solvent immersion: Immersion in solvent at 50°C–80°C accelerates penetration and swelling compared to room temperature.
 For assemblies that can tolerate the solvent and temperature, this can make mechanical removal feasible that would otherwise require excessive force.

-Commercial paint strippers containing methylene chloride or benzyl alcohol: Some commercial strippers penetrate and attack standard epoxy coatings and bonds effectively, though their action on high temperature formulations with dense crosslink networks is slower and less complete than on standard systems.
-Extended application time with re-wetting is required.
+Commercial paint strippers containing methylene chloride or benzyl alcohol: These penetrate and attack standard epoxy coatings effectively, though action on dense, high-temperature crosslink networks is slower and needs extended application time with re-wetting.

 The chemical removal approach requires verification that the solvent does not damage the substrate material or attack any adjacent components.